application-research/outercore-eng-kb/Engineering/FEVM_hot_storage_protocol.md

 ## Alternatives Considered

-retriev.org provides a similar set of functions
+retriev.org provides a similar set of functions for the layer 2 network, with a retrieval slashing/verification mechanism.

 ## Conclusion
 This smart contract allows for the storage and retrieval of files on IPFS using the FEVM blockchain.
 It provides a secure and decentralized way for users to store and access files, while also allowing for the verification of the authenticity of the file hash to prevent tampering.
 The smart contract is easy to use and provides a simple user interface for interacting with the IPFS network.